sharadalt/sharadalt.github.io/_portfolio/blocipedia2.md

 </div>
 <br />

 Important note, If you decide to go back to standard user role, that is a piece of cake!
 At the bottom of premier user screen select to become one.
 That is it.
+Remember once you downgrade all your private wikis become public wikis.

 ##### Results
 With Micropedia, you can create both public and private wikis.